 Some provisions immediately took effect, like the emergency FDA access to company records.
 Also, it provides the FDA an authority to mandatory recall products in case a company refuses to do it voluntarily.
 As for concerns on foreign suppliers, the FSMA has a Foreign Supplier Verification Program.
 It obligates importers to have plans in verifying that their foreign suppliers comply with hazard analysis and preventive controls program.
 The FDA also has a scheduled inspection and re-inspection of facilities to ensure that they pose no health risks.

 Effects of Melamine on Dogs

-Combining melamine and cyanuric acid could form crystals in urine and kidney tissue, and eventually, kidney failure.
-A study conducted in 2007 showed that when given separately, melamine or cyanuric acid did not cause renal failure in cats.
-But when they gave both compounds together, the cats showed signs of intra-tubular crystals and renal failure.
-The FDA continues to study the interactions of melamine and other related compounds to find how they cause pet illnesses and death.
+When melamine combines with cyanuric acid, it can form crystals in urine and kidney tissue, leading to kidney failure.
+A 2007 study found that melamine or cyanuric acid alone did not cause renal failure in cats.
+However, when combined, these compounds caused intra-tubular crystals and renal failure in cats.
+The FDA is still researching the interaction between melamine and related compounds to understand how they cause illness and death in pets.